 • Long-term community development in NYC that transforms poor communities into prospering mixed income neighborhoods.

-• New university graduates integrating their faith and work by receiving training and mentoring from Christian leaders.
+• New university graduates who integrate their faith and work by receiving training and mentoring from Christian leaders.

 • Affordable high-quality day care and after-school programs encouraging families to stay in the city long term.

 • Churches that are resourced by world-class experts from agencies in faith and work, social justice, evangelism and community building.